sgnhyperion/IMF_Phoenix/README.md

 - 𝴄 PostgreSQL with Sequelize ORM
 - 🔒 Protected routes and middleware
 - 🚀 Deployment-ready configuration
+- 📜 Integrated logging for error tracking and monitoring

 ## 🕠 Tech Stack